godot-escoria/escoria-demo-game/docs/esc_reference.md

   Sets the position of object1 to the position of object2.
 By default object2's `interact_angle` is used to turn `object1`, but `angle` will override this.
   Useful for doors and such with an `interact_angle` you don't always want to adhere to when re-entering a room.

-- `slide object1 object2`
+- `slide object1 object2 [speed]`
-  Moves object1 towards the position of object2, at the speed determined by object1's "speed" property.
+  Moves object1 towards the position of object2, at the speed determined by object1's "speed" property, unless overridden.
 This command is non-blocking.
 It does not respect the room's navigation polygons, so you can move items where the player can't walk.

-- `slide_block object1 object2`
+- `slide_block object1 object2 [speed]`
-  Moves object1 towards the position of object2, at the speed determined by object1's "speed" property.
+  Moves object1 towards the position of object2, at the speed determined by object1's "speed" propert, unless overriddeny.
 This command is blocking.
 It does not respect the room's navigation polygons, so you can move items where the player can't walk.

-- `walk object1 object2`
+- `walk object1 object2 [speed]`
-  Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property.
+  Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property, unless overridden.
 This command is non-blocking.

-- `walk_block object1 object2`
+- `walk_block object1 object2 [speed]`
-  Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property.
+  Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property, unless overridden.
 This command is blocking.

 - `turn_to object degrees`
   Turns `object` to a `degrees` angle with a `directions` animation.